dreckguy/montara-assignment/README.md

 # cyberark
 ## Prerequisites
-1. bash installed with ssh agent
+1. bash installed with aws cli configured
-2. terraform installed
-3. aws cli configured
 ## Installation
 1. clone repository
 3. cd into it